Forien/foundryvtt-forien-armoury/README.md

 ## Future plans

 ### Features
-* add checkboxes in weapon test dialog that would allow to override arrow recovery system
+*

 ### Content
-* Translating Compendium to Polish using Babele
-* Maybe some non-combat trappings as well
-* Create specific ingredients instead of generic ones
+*

 *If you have **any** suggestion or idea on new contents, hit me up on Discord!*

 ## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`
+If you wish to contact me for any reason, reach me out on Discord using my tag: `forien`

 ## Support